Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 As part of the Aviv Medical Program, Aviv follows a unique, highly specialized HBOT protocol for stroke that differs from other types of oxygen therapy.
 Here’s how our process works:

-• Aviv uses multiplace oxygen chambers—large hyperbaric treatment suites that can fit up to 14 people—rather than small, cyindrical on-person HBOT chambers.
+• Aviv uses multiplace oxygen chambers — large hyperbaric treatment suites that can fit up to 14 people — rather than small, cylindrical one-person HBOT chambers.

 • Clients breathe 100% pure oxygen through a mask in a pressurized environment, increasing the concentration of oxygen in the blood to help deliver oxygen to the cells that need it.
 This increase in oxygen concentration is known as hyperoxia.

-• Patients follow a specific Aviv protocol where they’re breathing 100% oxygen for 20 minutes and take the mask off for 5 minutes and breathe normal air which the body then perceives as a low-oxygen, hypoxic state.
+• Patients follow a specific Aviv protocol where they breathe 100% oxygen for 20 minutes and take the mask off for 5 minutes to breathe normal air (21% oxygen).
+The body perceives this normoxic state as a low-oxygen, hypoxic state.
 By deceiving the body into believing it is starving for oxygen, this repeated fluctuation triggers the body into cell repair and regeneration mode.

 Hyperbaric Oxygen Therapy for Stroke Patients: Clear, Proven Research

-Recent clinical studies at The Sagol Center for Hyperbaric Medicine and Research have evaluated the effects of hyperbaric oxygen therapy for stroke patients suffering from neurological deficiencies.
+Recent clinical studies at The Sagol Center for Hyperbaric Medicine and Research have evaluated the effects of this hyperbaric oxygen therapy protocol on stroke patients suffering from neurological deficiencies.
 These studies show the powerful potential of HBOT as it:

-• Triggers neuroplasticity—when healthy parts of the brain assists injured parts of the brain
+• Triggers neuroplasticity—when healthy parts of the brain assist injured parts of the brain

 • Encourages neurogenesis—the creation of new nerve cells